tongwu-msft/azure-rest-api-specs/documentation/documentdb/get-partition-key-ranges.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Get a PartitionKeyRange
+# Get Partition key ranges
-Performing a GET on a specific collection resource retrieves the properties for the collection.
+Performing a `GET` on a specific collection's `pkranges` child resource retrieves the list of partition key ranges for the collection.

 ## Request